MECR-0209/MECR-0209/README.md

 <details>
   <summary>👩‍💻 More about me</summary>

   - 💬 My name is Maria Eduarda and I live in Brazil.
-I'm attending a college in Brazil for Systems Analysis and Developmentat Uniasselvi.
+I'm attending a college in Brazil for Systems Analysis and Development at Uniasselvi.
 Consider my English intermediate.
 I am currently studying the Python language and planning projects.

   - 🎮 I really like playing in my spare time.
 I love watching movies, not very popular ones, and cute animes.